FeatureBaseDB/go-pilosa/README.md

 * **next**:
     * Supports imports.
     * Introduced schemas.
 No need to re-define already existing indexes and frames.
+    * `NewClientFromAddresses` convenience function added.
+Create a client for a cluster directly from a slice of strings.
     * **Deprecation** `NewIndex`.
 Use `schema.Index` instead.
     * **Deprecation** `CreateIndex`, `CreateFrame`, `EnsureIndex`, `EnsureFrame`.
 Use schemas and `client.SyncSchema` instead.